Dorohedoro: Other media

-A guidebook, Dorohedoro All-Star Directory Complete Edition (ドロヘドロオールスター名鑑完全版, Dorohedoro Ōru Sutā Meikan Kanzenban), was released by Shogakukan on the occasion of the manga's ending on November 12, 2018.
+A concept album, Dorohedoro Original Soundtrack, was released by the label MHz on June 5, 2016.
+Hayashida commissioned 14 artists from across the world to create the musical companion piece to the manga.
+A databook, Dorohedoro All-Star Directory Complete Edition (ドロヘドロオールスター名鑑完全版, Dorohedoro Ōru Sutā Meikan Kanzenban), was released by Shogakukan on the occasion of the manga's ending on November 12, 2018.
 It includes character data and a newly drawn bonus manga story.
-An artbook, Dorohedoro Art Collection: Mud and Sludge (ドロヘドロ画集 MUD AND SLUDGE, Dorohedoro Gashū Maddo ando Surajji), was released by Shogakukan on February 20, 2020.
+An artbook, Dorohedoro Illustrations: Mud and Sludge (ドロヘドロ画集 MUD AND SLUDGE, Dorohedoro Gashū Maddo ando Surajji), was released by Shogakukan on February 20, 2020.
 It was designed by Shin Sobue and features 344 pages.
+Viz Media licensed Mud and Sludge and it is set to release on September 22, 2026.

 Reception

 Manga

 Joseph Luster of Otaku USA called the series a "weird title", but he said that the story "makes for some prime manga absorption".
 He called the artwork "rough and sketchy, but painstakingly detailed", comparing it to the art style of Kentaro Miura and Pushead.
 Bill Sherman of Blogcritics praised Hayashida's writing and her bold artwork with her "in-your-face action and punkish scratchiness".
 David Brothers of ComicsAlliance praised Hayashida's Dorohedoro for her ability to find the beauty in the grotesque and compared the drawing to the likes of Simon Bisley, Tsutomu Nihei, and Katsuhiro Otomo.
 Brothers continues, "It's gritty, but it looks great.
 Flipping through the book just to gaze at the art is almost as rewarding as actually reading it".
 Deb Aoki of About.com wrote: "Dorohedoro is violent and surreal, but it's also infused with Hayashida's dark and goofy sense of humor.
 Between their killing sprees, Caiman and Nikaido bicker and flirt like workin' class stiffs who appreciate a laugh and a good meal after a hard day at the office".
-On the other hand, Carlo Santos from Anime News Network has criticized the series, saying that the story "never develops a sense of flow" and that Q Hayashida "cannot draw the human body at all".
+On the other hand, Carlo Santos from Anime News Network criticized the series, saying that the story "never develops a sense of flow" and that Q Hayashida "cannot draw the human body at all".